mri4all/component_list/README.md

 # Component List for MRI4ALL Zeugmatron Z1

 > [!IMPORTANT]
-> The list of components is still being updated and incomplete.
-We will also try to add supplier information.
+> The list of components is still being updated.
+Please also check the attached [Excel file](https://github.com/mri4all/component_list/blob/main/i2i%20Hackathon%20MRI4all%202023%20PARTS%20ORDERING.xlsx)

 ## Housing and Ringformer